 Applications for this cycle should be submitted by the deadline, now extended to March 31, 2021.

 When do fellowships begin?

-The second cohort of scholars can begin August 1, 2019.
+The fourth cohort of scholars can begin June 1, 2021.

 What will be the application process?

 Applicants will need to submit a CV, personal statements that describes their career goals and past and future interest in research and teaching, graduate school transcript, two letters of recommendation (preferably one from PhD advisor), and name of a third reference.
 Applicants will be asked to describe their research area of interest, and names of up to 3 JHU engineering core faculty they would like to work with.
-If interest is expressed by the faculty member and a clinical collaborator, a Skype interview will be scheduled to discuss potential research projects.
+If interest is expressed by the faculty member and a clinical collaborator, a Zoom interview will be scheduled to discuss potential research projects.
 Upon acceptance and arrival, applicants will begin work directly in the sponsoring lab(s).

 Who will serve as the research sponsors for the scholars?